 Back in July, Uber announced that Venmo, PayPal's strange mobile payment service/social media feed combo, would be added as a payment method "in the coming weeks."
 It's been about seven weeks since then, and Venmo support has just gone live for both Uber and Uber Eats.

 Your Google Assistant settings have had a "Payments" section for quite some time where you can set up a payment method and address.
 This is used for both making purchases through Google Express merchants as well as sending payments to other users.
 However, both options are only available to users in the US.
 So if you tried to add a new payment method outside the US, you wouldn't be able to complete the setup.
-But that seems to have changed.

 Android Pay may not have had a massive launch, or has been as aggressively rolled out as Samsung Pay, but it is steadily setting up shop in more countries around the globe.
 If you don't happen to find yourself in one of the dozen countries that have either already seen a launch or at least have an official promise of one coming soon, you might be interested to know that Google has at least set its sights on a few other countries.
 Text in the latest update of the Android Pay app hints at four previously unannounced markets.
 There are also obvious signs Google is merging the recently closed Hands Free experiment into Android Pay and expanding it significantly.